Website categorization is assigning one or more of predefined categories to a given website, based on its content.

 Website categorization API services are ideal for many use cases.

-There are many cases for online offering, which supports live, real-time full URL path classifications as well as for offline databases.
+There are many cases for online offering, which supports live, real-time full path URL categorization API classifications as well as for offline databases.

 The offline databases are ideal if a company wants to build own products and services based on it.
 This can be as part of startups offering new Saas services/products or they can be used in OEM companies, large enterprises for both internal and external applications.